INL/BlackLab/site/docs/development/query-tool.md

 To examine the hits in a group, enter “group n”, where n is the group number displayed at the beginning of the line (the second number is the group size).
 To leave group mode and go back to showing all hits, enter “hits”.
 To get back to group mode, enter “groups”.

-## Corpus Query Language
+## BlackLab Corpus Query Language (BCQL)

-The demo starts out in Corpus Query Language mode, which is the most powerful of the supported languages.
-The Corpus Query Language expresses queries as sequences of token queries.
+The demo starts out in BlackLab Corpus Query Language (BCQL) mode, which is the most powerful of the supported languages.
+This query language expresses queries as sequences of token queries.
 It is therefore mainly useful to find specific types of phrases in a larger text.

 An example of a simple query (note that the quotes are required):